 The existing network infrastructure components play a big role in a PTP network and directly influence the level of accuracy that can be achieved by the clients.
 Asymmetric network connections degrade the accuracy, therefore classic layer 2 and 3 Ethernet switches with their "store and forward" technology are not suitable for PTP networks and should be avoided.
+With activating the HQ-Filter (see chapter HQ-Filter) the Jitter can be eliminated.
 Simple Ethernet hubs with fixed pass-through times are not a problem.
 In large networks, special switches with built-in PTP functionality help to maintain high accuracy even over several subnets and longer distances.
 These components act as "Boundary Clocks" (BC) or "Transparent Clocks" (TC).
 They compensate their internal packet processing times by using timestamping units on each port.
 When acting as a Boundary Clock, they synchronize to the Grandmaster clock, and in turn act as a Master to the other subnets they are connected to.
 When acting as a Transparent Clock, then the "residence time" of the Masters' Sync-Packet is measured and added to the packet as a correction value.
+Internally the PTP timescale TAI (see chapter Timescale in Global Parameters).

-6.1 General Information
+8.1 General Information

-The internal PTP card acts as a network interface card (10/100MBit) with an integrated hardware time stamp unit to obtain time stamps in PTP compatible networks.
+The internal PTP card acts as a network interface card (10/100 MBit) with an integrated hardware time stamp unit to obtain time stamps in PTP compatible networks.
 In conjunction with a single board computer running the PTP protocol stack and a reference time source (PTP master only) the module is capable of building a PTP Master or Slave system: